Bushcraft in Heatwaves: Surviving and Progressing Despite Extreme Heat

 Advanced water management: beyond simple consumption

-Construction of heat shelters: specialized techniques
+Construction of heat-resistant shelters: specialized techniques

 Master the anatomical cooling points: